Call me on the job on:

 Which fence post repair spurs to buy?

-• A fence post repair spur is a concrete or metal support used to reinforce existing rotten or broken fence posts.
+• Fence post repair spurs are concrete or metal support used to reinforce existing rotten or broken fence posts.

-• A concrete fence post repair spur will have the greatest longevity of 40+ years.
+• Best f ence post repair spur is concrete & will have the greatest longevity of 40+ years.

-• Metal fence post repair spurs is a short term fix of 1-15 years depending on manufacturing quality.
+• Metal fence post repair spurs is a shorter term fix of 1-15 years depending on manufacturing quality.

-• The best metal fence post support is hot dipped galvanised metal which is a true exterior grade which has a 20 micron coating opposed to sheet metal being a 4 micron coating.
+• Best metal fence post repair support is hot dipped galvanised metal which is a true exterior grade which has a 20 micron coating opposed to sheet metal being a 4 micron coating.
+And will last around 30 years.

-• Expertly repaired wooden posts to be reused will last 10-25 years.
+• Expertly repaired wooden posts last 10-25 years.

 Concrete post repair spur makes fence posts last longer?

-• The repair spur should be within the owners boundary line on the owners side of the fence
+• Concrete Repair spurs in your garden should be within the owner’s boundary line on the owner’s side of the fence.

-• Timber posts last up to 5 times longer bolted to a concrete spur above ground as the timber is not in saturate ground conditions.
+• Lifespan of timber posts is up to 35 years bolted to a concrete spur above ground as the timber is not in saturate ground conditions.

-• A concrete spur 100mm width is 600mm in the ground & 600mm above ground & easily hidden with a bush in front.
+• Hole depth of 1.2 metre concrete post repair spur are 100mm width, 600mm in the ground & 600mm above ground & easily hidden with a bush in front.
+These posts are suitable fences up to 2 metres in height.

-• Painting concrete post repair spur with maisonary paint helps reduce concrete visability.
+• Painting concrete post repair spur with masonry paint helps reduce concrete visibility.

 Post repair